 The Old City of Jerusalem is divided into four separate sections—Jewish Quarter, Muslim Quarter, Armenian Quarter, and Christian Quarter.
 As you walk through the streets of the Old City, you can start to get a feel for which quarter you’re in based on the types of shops and what they’re selling.
-For example, the Muslim Quarter feels like you’re walking through an Arab Souk and shop owners are selling everything from clothes and shoes to candy and spices, and in the Christian Quarter, there are a lot of Christian churches and the shop owners are selling crosses and other Christian souvenirs.
-However, all of the quarters are connected, so it’s easy to turn a corner and be in a different section without even realizing it.
+For example, the Muslim Quarter feels like you’re walking through an Arab Souk.
+Shop owners are selling everything from clothes and shoes to candy and spices.
+And in the Christian Quarter, there are a lot of Christian churches and the shop owners are selling crosses and other Christian souvenirs.
+However, all of the quarters are connected.
+So it’s easy to turn a corner and be in a different section without even realizing it.

 How to get to jerusalem:

 The easiest way to get to Jerusalem is to fly into the Ben Gurion Airport in Tel Aviv and then take a taxi or the shuttle bus to the Old City.
 If you’re crossing the border from Jordan, here’s our complete guide to crossing the border from Jordan to Israel.

 One of the absolute best things to do in the Old City in my opinion is to just wander.
 The Old City streets are pretty narrow and there are shops and vendors on either side.
 The Old City is actually pretty small.
 But you could easily get lost (in the best way!) in the streets for days.
 There is so much to see and do.
 And it’s such a unique experience just wandering through the maze of the Old City and walking from one quarter to the next.
 It really feels like you’re walking back in time.
 Walk in and out of the shops, get to know the shop owners, and buy homemade sandals, candy, or jewelry.
 (But never accept the first price!)